OmarAtyqy/attention-object-based-captioning/README.md

 # Image Captioning Model using Attention and Object Features
-### Replication in Markdown

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Welcome to the GitHub repository for the replication of the paper "Image captioning model using attention and object features to mimic human image understanding" by Muhammad Abdelhadie Al-Malla, Assef Jafar, and Nada Ghneim.
-This project re-implements and extends the work presented in the paper, exploring the fusion of attention mechanisms and object detection features to enhance the quality of image captions and simulate human-like image understanding.
+This project re-implements the work presented in the paper, exploring the fusion of attention mechanisms and object detection features to enhance the quality of image captions and simulate human-like image understanding.

+The full paper can be found throughthe following [link](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-022-00571-w)

 ## Abstract